no-garlic/lyrical/README.md

  - Save song status when drag-dropping
  - Refactor song-card javascript out of names.js into util_card_song, so it can be reused
  - Able to create a new song name
+ - Refactor other apiXxx javascript files to return a promise
+ - Work out how to show errors and implement that for all current api calls (eg, duplicate song name)
+ - Try moving edit and delete buttons to the header, edit can then show a modal.
+ - Validation for song name editing
+ - Stop drag and drop when editing
+ - When editing, hide all other edit and delete buttons when hovering

 ## Todo
  - Remove hard coded reference to id's like panel-top-content so I can name them as I wish
  - Filtering & sorting song names
- - Refactor other apiXxx javascript files to return a promise
- - Work out how to show errors and implement that for all current api calls (eg, duplicate song name)
  - Generate Song Names (basic functionality) and add them to the NEW section
  - API call and update UI for showing the current LLM details, and changing to a different LLM
  - API call and update UI for showing LLM parameters (temperature and max tokens)